wpreble1/exit-study-guide-immerison-precourse/README.md

 Create altered data sets for the following conditions:
 - cast members added from the year 2005 to present
-- cast members whose names have more than 12 letters
+- cast members whose names have more than 10 letters.

 Make new keys (appearanceNumber, name, and seasonsActive).